Bobbi Gentry Mississippi Delta

 (Thinking Fellers Union Local 282)

 A band called the Apples In Stereo, they're from Denver.
 It's called Fun Trick...

-The rest of this article is only available with an archive subscription or by purchasing back issue #1.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #1.
 For an upcoming year's free subscription, and our current issue on PDF...